TLNguyen-Paris/back_mevn_crud/README.md

 You can clone it or fork it but the code will not work fully because of the environment variable.
 You will need to add an Mongo database URL.

-This project will be upload on heroku when it's fully done.
+This project is deployed on heroku (it can takes few second to render) on this [link](https://vue-crud-thanh.herokuapp.com/) or [https://vue-crud-thanh.herokuapp.com/](https://vue-crud-thanh.herokuapp.com/)

 ## Next Step ?